Admissions

 - Microbiology with lab

-- A General Chemistry course OR a Chemistry course which includes a combination of inorganic (general), organic and biochemistry (must contain all 3)
+- A “combination” Chemistry which includes a combination of inorganic (general), organic and biochemistry (must contain all 3) OR General Chemistry.

 Prerequisite Course Details